Language

 PMI Analysis

-The calculator automatically determines whether PMI is required based on your down payment percentage.
-When PMI applies, it shows the monthly cost, how many months until PMI drops off, and the total PMI cost over that period.
+When PMI applies, an alert shows the monthly cost, how long until it drops off at 80% balance, and the total PMI you would pay over that period.

 Scenario Comparison Table